ByteEntropyCom/auth-core/README.md

 max.block.ms=2000 ensures that Kafka connection attempts never hang the login process for more than 2 seconds.

 ## 📡 Kafka Events
 The service publishes login attempts to the auth-events topic.

-Success: Broadcasts username and timestamp.

-Failure: Gracefully caught in AuthService to prevent 500 Internal Server Error on the frontend.
+Success and Fail both.

 ---
 © 2026 ByteEntropy Authentication Core